vbjan/vbjan.github.io/index.md

 During two research projects at ETH and Harvard, I designed AI systems to tackle unsolved problems in computer vision and scientific computing:

 - 🌊 Throughout my 9-month full-time research stay at Harvard, I tackled the problem of data-driven turbulence models in computational fluid dynamics.
 To that end, I developed a new method to learn such a turbulence model using reinforcement learning.
-The paper is to be published in ICML 2024.

 - 🌳 During my 3-month research project at ETH, I worked on depth estimation solutions to infer occluded tree branches from RGB-D imagery.
 The resulting paper is accepted in IEEE RA-L.